-1. Policy on the recruitment procedures and the work of the Selection Committees
+(1) Policy on the recruitment procedures and the work of the Selection Committees

 Following the recommendations of the ECA, in 2014 the Agency adopted its revised policy on recruitment procedures and the work of the Selection Panels.
-The policy, implemented since October 2013, ensured a step forward in the Agency's commitment to transparency and equal treatment in staff recruitment.
+The policy, implemented since October 2013, ensured a step forward the Agency's commitment in transparency and equal treatment in the staff engagement.